k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/06_how_to_use_graphit.md

 **Exercise 1 - Create a Graphit Web-Service**

-For this exercise we will be referring to the exercise from previous section: [LU Enhancements - Translations](/master/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md).
-There, we associated a unique geo-location code to the Address table to build a heat map of the customer's location.
+In this exercise we refer to the exercise in: [LU Enhancements - Translations](/master/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md) where we associated a unique geo-location code to the Address table to build a heat map of the customer's location.

 Step 1:
-Open the graphit editor and create a JSON form that will feature the following fields:
+Open the Graphit Editor and create a JSON form with the following fields:
 - Customer Full Name
 - Customer City
 - City International ID
 - LAT/LONG (previously populated using the translation table and concatenation function)

 Step 2:
-Using Java Script, open a function node that will split the LAT/LONG field (e.g. 38.3484::-81.6323) and parse it to a map link in the following format: https://www.google.com/maps/search/?api=1&query=38.3484::-81.6323
+Using JavaScript, open a function node that splits the LAT/LONG field (e.g. 38.3484::-81.6323) and parse it to a map link in the following format: https://www.google.com/maps/search/?api=1&query=38.3484::-81.6323.

 Step 3:
-Add a node of type field called Map Link to the graphit file Run the graphit file in debug mode for customer ID = 1000.
+Add a node of a field type called Map Link to the Graphit file.
+Run the Graphit file in Debug mode for customer ID = 1000.

 Step 4:
-Copy/Paste the link in your browser.
+Copy/paste the link in your browser.
-On which avenue does customer ID 1000 live ?
-Which are the 2 closest businesses ?
+In which avenue does customer ID 1000 live?
+What are the two closest businesses?

 #### ![](/academy/Training_Level_1/05_LU_Enhancements/images/Solution.png)

-**Solution Exercise 1 - Create a Graphit Web-Service**
+**Solution Exercise 1 - Create a Graphit Web Service**

 Step 1: